Skip to main content

 Tips

-• Start broad, then narrow: Begin with just volume_24h_min to see how many pools match, then add more filters
+• Start broad, then narrow: Begin with just volume_usd_24h_min to see what matches, then add more filters.

 Next steps